-- To understand what a variable is in programming. - To use a variable to create a visual timer.
+- To understand what a variable is in programming. - To use a variable to create a visual timer. - To explore number and string variables.

-- Children can explain what a variable is in programming. - Children can explain why variables need to be named. - Children can create a variable in a program. - Children can set/change the variable values appropriately to create a timer.
+- Children can explain what a variable is in programming. - Children can explain why variables need to be named. - Children can create a variable in a program. - Children can set/change the variable values appropriately

-Unless otherwise stated, all resources can be found on the main unit 4.1 page.
+Unless otherwise stated, all resources can be found on the main unit 5.1 page.
 From here, click on the icon to set a resource as a 2do for your class.
 Use the links below to preview the resources; right-click on the link and 'open in new tab' so you don't lose this page.

-• Vocabulary flash cards.
+- Vocabulary flash cards. - Y5 Lesson 3 Example